 What to do instead?

-If you still feel compelled to embrace the bullet point or believe they may be helpful to your audience use them very sparingly; use far less with far less words.
+In the unlikely event of that happening, use them very sparingly; use far less with far less words.

 Most of us think in pictures.